jill-gosrani/Gomuku-AI/README.md

 ## Contact

-For questions, feedback, or collaboration, reach out via [Pavan Pandya](https://www.linkedin.com/in/pavan-pandya/) or [Jill Gosrani](https://www.linkedin.com/in/jill-gosrani/).
+For questions, feedback, or collaboration, reach out via [Jill Gosrani](https://www.linkedin.com/in/jill-gosrani/) or [Pavan Pandya](https://www.linkedin.com/in/pavan-pandya/).

 ---

-*This project was developed as part of the CIS667 (Introduction to Artificial Intelligence) Final Project, Fall 2023.*
+_This project was developed as part of the CIS667 (Introduction to Artificial Intelligence) Final Project, Fall 2023._